HsiangHung/Machine_Learning_Note/ML_application/Embedding/README.md

 We can clearly see groupings of books belonging to the same genre.
 It’s not perfect, but it’s still impressive that we can represent all books on Wikipedia using just 2 numbers that still capture the variability between genres.

+### Other examples

+Twitter can build an embedding for their users based on their **organic feed interactions** and then use the embeddings **for ads serving.** Organic interactions are generally much greater in volume compared to ads interactions.
+This allows Twitter to learn user interests by organic feed interaction, capture it as embedding, and use it to **serve more relevant ads**.